Find Technology Partners for your Startup

 Before you strike a deal with a startup partner, run through these items first to make sure you’re doing business with the right people.
 Here are some things to consider about what a partnership entails.

-Just like any other business deals, you need to do a thorough background check on who you’re teaming up with.
+Just like any other business deal, you need to do a thorough background check on who you’re teaming up with.
 Remember, you are building your startup network, which means you need to choose your partners wisely.

-A partner company may be successful in conquering its market but they might not be as good at working with other parties.
+A partner company may be successful in conquering its market but it might not be as good at working with other parties.
 Look into their past collaborations and see if there are problematic areas that might arise.

-It’s always a good idea to call up those who they’ve worked in the past.
+It’s always a good idea to call up those who they’ve worked with in the past.
 You need to ensure that your partner will keep their end of the deal and to keep your company safe.